 With two waterproof pockets for soiled diapers or clothes plus 14 other pockets to stash all your gear, this backpack will make both mom and dad very happy on a range of outings.

 - Water resistant.

-- Comes in basic, gender-neutral colors.
+- Comes in basic, gender-neutral colors or subtle pattern.